evanwill/write-md/content/1-intro.md

 MS Word has been the standard tool for writing academic papers for many years.
 However, being familiar and pervasive doesn't mean it is truly easy to use!
-Anyone who has spent hours trying to figure out some odd formatting quirk, seen the entire theme disappear when pasting something in, or opened a document from a much earlier software version will understand some of the limitations of these platforms.
+Anyone who has spent hours trying to figure out some odd formatting quirk, seen the entire theme disappear when pasting something in, or opened a document from an earlier software version will understand some of the limitations of these platforms.

 First, in a [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG){:target="_blank" rel="noopener"} editor content and presentation are mixed, semantic structure of the document is easy to confuse with styling.
 Formatting is hidden in the interface and can be difficult to sort out, meaning often "what you see is not what you get" and you can't figure out why.